Big-Sands/adhd.ge/articles/contents-en.md

-Due to non-zero demand, I have added an English page for foreigners staying in Georgia.
+Due to demand by foreigners staying in Georgia, I have added an English page.
 All references to "Georgia" on this page refers to the country of Georgia.
 The English version of this article usually lags behind the Georgian version as I don't have lots of time to translate.